k-eeer/Testing/simpleAndroidAppTest/readme.md

 # demo and ouput:
 ![image](https://github.com/k-eeer/theTests/blob/main/simpleAndroidAppTest/output/demoAppTest.png)

-As the output of demo, two test were passed.
+As the output of demo, all tests was passed.